adrianopaonessa/adrianopaonessa/README.md

 * 🛠️ **I'm working on:**
   * [Personal website] (Private repository) - My personal website, nothing special ^^;
+  * [Portale Scalfaro] (Private repository - Public website) - the old portal remade from scratch with a new UI and UX.
   * [Roulette Scalfaro] (Private repository) - is a web application that features a random number generator.
 It is named after a school called Ercolino Scalfaro, giving it a roulette-style appearance.
 The application is used to call a random student to the teacher's desk during lessons to ask him questions.

 * 🕑 **Future projects**
+  * Add images and other information to the private repositories described in this readme.
   * [LizaNotes] - A sticky note application for mobile and desktop with many features and customizations.